 Academic Advising at Western

-Your first experience with Academic Advising will be at an Advising & Registration session.
+Your first experience with Academic Advising & Student Achievement Center will be at an Advising & Registration session.
 Click here to make a reservation.

 Academic advising at Western Washington University is a shared responsibility.
-The Academic Advising Center – in collaboration with Western faculty – helps students develop meaningful educational experiences.
+The Academic Advising & Student Achievement Center works in collaboration with Western faculty and staff advisors in academic departments to support students in developing meaningful educational experiences.
 Students, faculty and advisors share responsibility for academic advising at Western.
 Advising involves working closely with advising staff and faculty to establish and complete academic goals; it provides opportunities to explore the intellectual side of your life, choose among educational options, and develop plans to support academic and life objectives.

 What does "A Shared Responsibility" Mean?